awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 ## Run a Build \(AWS CLI\)<a name="run-build-cli"></a>

 **Note**
-To use CodePipeline to run a build with AWS CodeBuild, skip these steps and follow the instructions in [Create a Pipeline That Uses AWS CodeBuild \(AWS CLI\)](how-to-create-pipeline.md#how-to-create-pipeline-cli)\.
+To use CodePipeline to run a build with AWS CodeBuild, skip these steps and follow the instructions in [Create a Pipeline That Uses CodeBuild \(AWS CLI\)](how-to-create-pipeline.md#how-to-create-pipeline-cli)\.
 For more information about using the AWS CLI with CodeBuild, see the [Use a Proxy ServerCommand Line Reference](cmd-ref.md)\.

 1. Run the `start-build` command in one of the following ways: